CNB Merger

 What to Expect

-The legal merger of CNB and Heartland Bank will occur on March 1, 2026.
+The legal merger of CNB and Heartland Bank and Trust Company occurred March 1, 2026.

-Your everyday banking will continue without interruption until our systems merge the weekend of March 20-22.
-You will receive additional communication in the coming weeks to inform you of changes, if any, to your accounts.
+Your everyday banking will continue until our systems merge the weekend of March 20-22.
 In the meantime:

-Please refer to the below list of common FAQs for additional information.
+Please refer to the list of common FAQs and Welcome Booklet for important information to prepare you for conversion.

 Accessing Your Accounts Online